Ensuring access to care.

 The Brookline Center endures as an independent, community-based health center because of sound fiscal management.

 Insurance and fees cover less than half of The Brookline Center’s revenue base.
 Although health insurance is mandatory in Massachusetts, low and moderate income individuals and families may often experience gaps in coverage, while others may have insurance that does not cover the duration, frequency, or type of care they require.
-As a result, we depend on philanthropy, which in 2016 contributed 25% of the Center’s income, or $1.9 million.
+As a result, we depend on philanthropy which, in 2020, contributed 20% of the Center’s income, or $1.34 million.
 Contributions by private individuals, companies, and foundations help ensure that adults and children who need our help can find outstanding, affordable, comprehensive care.

 |Counting on Care|